Raees Cajee said the platform Africrypt was hacked, and only a fraction of the company’s holdings is missing.

 Many assumed that they had run away with around 69 thousand BTC.
 This occurred shortly after sending a message to investors on April 13th, alleging that the platform had been hacked.

-Now, the owners of the platform reappeared before the press, although without disclosing their whereabouts.
-Raees Cajee, offered an interview yesterday, Monday, June 28th, through which he sought to put an end to the versions that blame them.
+Now, the platform owners reappeared before the press, although without disclosing their whereabouts.
+Raees Cajee offered an interview yesterday, Monday, June 28th, through which he sought to put an end to the versions that blame them.

-The executive, who is singled out by investors as guilty of billions of dollars worth of cryptocurrency losses, said only a fraction of the company’s holdings are missing due to the alleged hack.
+The executive, singled out by investors as guilty of billions of dollars worth of cryptocurrency losses, said only a fraction of the company’s holdings is missing due to the alleged hack.

 In addition, the businessman affirmed that he and his brother plan to return to South Africa to attend a court appointment on July 19th, related to the liquidation procedures of Africrypt.

 We deal with many high-level South Africans, many politicians, many high-level businessmen, as well as celebrities.
 Some particularly very, very dangerous people, who we didn’t really know were customers, have started to come out of the cracks.Raees Cajee, owner of the Africrypt exchange.

 69 thousand BTC disappear with the creators of Africrypt

 It is worth remembering that Africrypt was founded in 2019 and operated by the brothers Ameer and Raees Cajee.
 According to reports, he had accumulated around 69 thousand BTC from his investors when he sent them a message on April 13th, claiming that the platform had been hacked.